almereyda/awesome-starred/README.md

 - [webpipes/spec](https://github.com/webpipes/spec) - Webpipes is a work-in-progress proposal for linking together web services.
 Essentially, you can think of webpipes as tiny web services modeled after the UNIX philosophy: small utilities that do one thing, and do it well.
 - [cobudget-old/reading-list](https://github.com/cobudget-old/reading-list) - readings relevant to cobudget and its surrounding community
 - [big-data-europe/docker-geotriples-ws](https://github.com/big-data-europe/docker-geotriples-ws) -
-- [mozilla/DropItLike](https://github.com/mozilla/DropItLike) - Some good software for those concerned about their OPSEC.
+- [mozilla/DropItLike](https://github.com/mozilla/DropItLike) - INACTIVE - http://mzl.la/ghe-archive - Some good software for those concerned about their OPSEC.
 Geared towards journalists, but good for everyone!
 - [kavolorn/Docker-Syncthing](https://github.com/kavolorn/Docker-Syncthing) - Syncthing image for Docker based on Debian.
 - [iheanyi/speakers-who-want-a-platform](https://github.com/iheanyi/speakers-who-want-a-platform) - A directory of underrepresented speakers for Q&A panels/conferences/events.
 No more excuses.
 - [ktorn/vdp](https://github.com/ktorn/vdp) - Value Distribution Protocol